stummjr/doc.scrapinghub.com/autoscraping.rst

 The general procedure for creating an autospider is the following one:

     #.
-Create and configure the spider (minimal configuration requires a name for the spider and the starting URL).
+Create and configure the spider (minimum configuration requires a name for the spider and the starting URL).
     #.
 Run it.
     #.
-Go to captured pages (see *Pages* tab of the job) and find the one from which you need the scraped data.
+Go to captured pages (see *Pages* tab of the job) and find the one which you need to scrape data from.
     #.
 Add and annotate a template.
     #.
 Go back to captured pages and check how items are extracted from them.
     #.
 Eventually improve current templates and/or jump to step 4.
     #.
-Once you feel the templates set is completed, run the job again in order to generate items.
+Once you feel the templates set is complete, run the job again in order to generate items.

 In most cases you would need to perform some improvements in the templates, or even add new ones, because current one(s) are not suitable for extracting data from all the pages you need to extract data.
-This can be the case regardless of how similar the target pages look in the browser, because the HTML source can have important differences.
+This can be the case regardless of how similar the target pages look in the browser, because their HTML sources can have important differences.

 The running time of jobs is limited by predefined criterias.
-This is a very important mechanism in order to avoid infinite crawling loop traps under certain conditions.
+This is a very important mechanism responsible for avoiding infinite crawling loop traps under certain conditions.
 The limitation is required for checking the number of items extracted each fixed period of time.
 If this count does not reach a given threshold, the job will be automatically closed with status ``slybot_fewitems_scraped``.
-See `Job outcomes`_ for details.
+See `Job Outcomes`_ for details.

 You can also discover that in some cases the spider may consume a lot of time crawling pages that you don't need, thus reducing the items/pages ratio and, therefore, the spider's efficiency.
 By default, the autoscraping spider extracts every link it finds, and follows it.
-So a very important feature in spider development are *Link* filters.
+So a very important feature in spider development is *Link* filtering.
 By avoiding unnecessary pages the crawling will complete in less time and the items/pages ratio will increase, reducing the risk of a premature stop of the job as a result of an unaccomplished rate threshold.

-This section has been a basic, but very important, overview of the general concepts that you must know in order to better understand a more detailed description that will follow in the next sections.
+This section has been a basic (but essential) overview of the general concepts that you must know in order to better understand a more detailed description that will follow in the next sections.
 At the end of this document there is a list of common good practices for getting best results with less effort.

 Also please take a time to watch the AS tour video in http://scrapinghub.com/autoscraping.html before continuing, it will be of great help.